aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 ### Install

-PowerTools for AWS Lambda (Python) supports Pydantic v1 and v2.
-See how to use each version in the following sections.
+Powertools for AWS Lambda (Python) supports Pydantic v1 and v2.
+Each Pydantic version requires different dependencies before you can use Parser.

 #### Using Pydantic v1

 !!! info "This is not necessary if you're installing Powertools for AWS Lambda (Python) via [Lambda Layer/SAR](../index.md#lambda-layer){target="_blank"}"

 Add `aws-lambda-powertools[parser]` as a dependency in your preferred tool: _e.g._, _requirements.txt_, _pyproject.toml_.
-This will ensure you have the required dependencies before using Parser.

 ???+ warning
     This will increase the compressed package size by >10MB due to the Pydantic dependency.